 Since the founding of the American republic, Asia has been a key area of interest for the United States for both economic and security reasons.
 One of the first ships to sail under an American flag was the aptly named Empress of China, which inaugurated America’s participation in the lucrative China trade in 1784.
 In the more than 200 years since then, the United States has worked under the strategic assumption that it was inimical to American interests to allow any single nation to dominate Asia.
 Asia constituted too important a market and was too great a source of key resources for the United States to be denied access.
 Thus, beginning with U.S. Secretary of State John Hay’s “Open Door” policy toward China in the 19th century, the United States has worked to prevent the rise of a regional hegemon in Asia, whether it was imperial Japan or the Soviet Union.

 In the 21st century, Asia’s importance to the United States will continue to grow.
-Already, 40 percent of U.S. trade in goods is in Asian markets.
-Asia is a key source of vital natural resources and a crucial part of the global value chain in areas like electronic components.
-It is America’s second largest trading partner in services.1 Disruption in Asia, as occurred with the March 2011 earthquake in Japan, affects the production of things like cars, aircraft, and computers around the world, as well as the global financial system.
+Already, approximately 40 percent of U.S. trade in goods is in Asian markets.1 Asia is a key source of vital natural resources and a crucial part of the global value chain in areas like electronic components.
+It is America’s second largest trading partner in services.2 Disruption in Asia, as occurred with the March 2011 earthquake in Japan, affects the production of things like cars, aircraft, and computers around the world, as well as the global financial system.

 Asia is of more than just economic concern, however.
 Several of the world’s largest militaries are in Asia, including those of China, India, North and South Korea, Pakistan, Russia, and Vietnam.
 The United States also maintains a network of treaty alliances and security partnerships, as well as a significant military presence, in Asia.
 Five Asian states (China, North Korea, India, Pakistan, and Russia) possess nuclear weapons.